-During the quarter ended June 30, 2019 acquisition costs of \$nil were expensed (2018 - \$nil).
+During the three months ended December 31, 2019 acquisition costs of \$nil were expensed (2018 - \$nil).

 Limestone deposits

 The Company holds interest in two limestone deposits.
 Lime is used by the Chilean mining industry in processing sulfide copper ores and in heap leaching of gold ores.